divad12/blog/_posts/2014-02-28-open-sourcing-uw-flow-draft.md

 - Make something useful
 - Be startup viable

-The idea was to also use this as our engineering capstone project &#91;1\], as well as potentially be a business that we could continue after we graduate.
+The idea was to also use this as our engineering capstone project
+<a href="#f1">&#91;1]</a>, as well as potentially be a business that we could continue after we graduate.
 We could get course credit for doing a startup while still in school!

 Over the next few months, we came up with about 300 ideas.
 But, nothing stuck.
 Nothing met all our criteria _and_ that we'd be dying to work on everyday for the next two years.